The ABCs of Fall Protection: The Essentials of Fall Safety

 Whether you’re relying on our LifeGuard™, Portable Base Davit, or Vehicle Hitch Mounted Davit, the function is the same: the attached worker’s weight pulls down on the frame which braces it against the ground, allowing the worker to be pulled up.

 Leveling feet on the base of the LifeGuard™ and Portable Base Davit frames are adjusted to steady the unit on the ground for safe and even anchorage.
 The vehicle–mounted Davit uses a work truck hitch to apply this same principle.

 Another semi-permanent option can be found in our Uni-Lite Fall Arrest Post.
 The post is positioned over the confined space, and the up to three workers’ lines can be tied to the anchorage at the top.

 The fall arrest post can be used with both permanent and portable bases, and the carbon fiber construction flexes like a fishing pole, slowing and arresting falls.

 It’s a convenient, low-profile, and highly effective tool for fall arrest, but you need to use a separate anchorage system for fall recovery.

 The “B” in the ABCs of fall protection is all about your harness (but the “AHCs of fall protection” is nothing, so “body support” it is).

 A cursory search for fall protection harnesses may end up leading you to manufacturers dedicated not to industrial safety, but mountain climbing.

-While industrial fall protection type: entry-hyperlink id: 2ZemNvFNPRDop5Q1IEKKM6 with climbing safety gear, it’s important not to confuse the two.
+While industrial fall protection shares a common history with climbing safety gear, it’s important not to confuse the two.

 Climbing harnesses come in many shapes, belts and seat harnesses among them.
 For workers, however, there is only one acceptable configuration: the full-body harness.